-Dense Fog Advisory until Friday evening for a portion of the Illinois Chicago area along and south of Interstate-80
+Dense Fog Advisory until Friday evening for the Illinois Chicago area along and north of Interstate-80

 A Dense Fog Advisory is in effect until this Friday evening for portions of the Chicago area in Illinois south of Interstate-80.
 Actually patchy dense fog with visibility less than quarter-mile is also occurring along the Lake Michigan shoreline due to on-shore easterly winds bringing moisture off the lake waters.
 If traveling, be prepared to possibly encounter pockets of dense fog and a sudden drop in visibility.